Includes information on business customs, travel advisory, visa requirements, acceptable business etiquette, dress, business cards, gifts, etc.

 The State Department issues consular information for every country of the world with information on such matters as the health conditions, crime, unusual currency or entry requirements, any areas of instability and the location of the nearest American embassy or Consulate in the subject country.
 For consular information related to travel to Saudi Arabia, information can be found on the following sites: https://sa.usembassy.gov/u-s-citizen-services and https://travel.state.gov/content/passports/en/country/saudi-arabia.html.

-U.S. citizens who choose to visit Saudi Arabia are strongly urged to avoid staying in hotels or housing compounds that do not apply stringent security measures and also are advised to be aware of their surroundings when visiting commercial establishments frequented by Westerners.
-U.S. citizens also are advised to keep a low profile, vary times and routes of travel, exercise caution while driving, entering or exiting vehicles, and ensure that travel documents and visas are current and valid.
+U.S. citizens who choose to visit Saudi Arabia are strongly urged to avoid staying in hotels or housing compounds that do not apply stringent security measures and are advised to be aware of their surroundings when visiting commercial establishments frequented by Westerners.
+U.S. citizens also are advised to keep a low profile, vary times and routes of travel, exercise caution while driving and entering or exiting vehicles, and ensure that travel documents and visas are current and valid.
 From time to time, the U.S. Embassy and Consulates in Saudi Arabia may restrict travel of official Americans or suspend public services for security reasons.
-Whenever threat information is specific, credible, and non-counterable, this threat information will be made available to the American public.
-In those instances, the Embassy and Consulates will keep the local American citizen community apprised through the Warden system and make every effort to provide emergency services to U.S. citizens.
+Threat information that is specific, credible, and non-counterable is made available to the American public.
+In those instances, the Embassy and Consulates will keep the local American citizen community apprised through the Mascot system and make every effort to provide emergency services to U.S. citizens.
 Security messages can be found on the U.S. Embassy Riyadh website: https://sa.usembassy.gov/u-s-citizen-services/security-and-travel-information.

-All travelers are encouraged to register their trip online through the Smart Traveler Enrollment Program (STEP) website.
-Updated information on travel and security in Saudi Arabia may also be obtained from the Department of State by calling 1-888-407-4747 from within the United States and Canada or, from outside the United States and Canada on a regular toll line at 1-202-501-4444.
-These numbers are available from 8:00 am to 8:00 p.m.
+All travelers are encouraged to register their trip to Saudi Arabia through the Smart Traveler Enrollment Program (STEP) at https://step.state.gov/step/.
+Updated information on travel and security in Saudi Arabia may also be obtained from the Department of State by calling 1-888-407-4747 from within the United States and Canada, or from outside the United States and Canada on a regular toll line at 1-202-501-4444.
+These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-For additional information, consult the Department of State’s Country Specific Information for Saudi Arabia, and Worldwide Caution.
+For additional information, consult the Department of State’s Country Specific Information for Saudi Arabia, at https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories/saudi-arabia-travel-advisory.html.
 U.S. citizens who require emergency services may telephone the Embassy in Riyadh at (966) (11) 488-3800, the Consulate General in Jeddah at (966) (12) 667-0080, or the Consulate General in Dhahran at (966) (13) 330-3200.

 A valid, unexpired passport and a visa are required for entry into Saudi Arabia.
-On September 27, 2019 the Saudi government began issuing tourist visas to American citizens.
-American citizens may now apply for an “e-visa” online (https://visa.visitsaudi.com) prior to visiting the Kingdom, or at an airport upon arrival.
+In September 2019, the Saudi Arabian Government began issuing tourist visas to American citizens.
+American citizens may now apply for an “e-visa” at https://visa.visitsaudi.com prior to visiting the Saudi Arabia, or at an airport upon arrival.
 Saudi e-visas are generally valid for one year; the maximum allowable stay during a visit is three months.
-The visa cost 440 Saudi riyals ($117), including a health insurance fee.
-The tourists visiting the country will be obliged to follow the regulations that Saudi Arabia has mentioned on its travel website.
 The U.S. government has no control over the issuance or denial of Saudi entry or exit visas and issuance of a visa does not guarantee entry.
+The Saudi e-visa allows tourism-related activities and Umrah pilgrimage, excluding during the Hajj season.
+The Hajj pilgrimage is not allowed on the e-visa.
+Eligible female travelers are now allowed visit Saudi Arabia without a male guardian.
 Persons holding tourist visas are not authorized to work or study and will not be able to open bank accounts or perform other bureaucratic procedures for which a residence permit (iqama) is required.

-Public Decency: Saudi officials simultaneously released new guidelines for “public decency” for foreign visitors to the Kingdom.
+Saudi officials recently released new guidelines for “public decency” for foreign visitors to the Saudi Arabia.
 Visitors are instructed to dress “modestly,” but abayas and head coverings are not required for female visitors.
-The guidelines, which are available on the Visit Saudi website, include prohibitions on taking photos of persons without their permission, cutting in line, playing loud music, and wearing clothing with profane or obscene images.
+The guidelines, which are available on the Visit Saudi website, include prohibitions on taking photos of persons without their permission, prohibited books or literature, cutting in line, playing loud music, and wearing clothing with profane or obscene images.
+Please refer to the Saudi Customs website for a detailed list of prohibited items.

-The Saudi Telecommunications Company (STC) and other telecommunication companies provide Internet facilities in most cities.
+The Saudi Telecommunications Company, Mobily, and other telecommunication companies provide Internet facilities in most cities.
 E-mail can also be accessed from internet connections at many hotels and internet cafes.
-Access is blocked to many web sites featuring sensitive political, religious, and/or social content, or content that is deemed obscene and anti-Islamic.
+Access is blocked to many websites featuring sensitive political, religious, and/or social content, or content that is deemed obscene and anti-Islamic.
 E-mail traffic may be monitored in certain cases.

-Saudi Arabia exercises tight media control and criticism of the government, the royal family, and religious tenets are not tolerated, although there are signs of some relaxation of these controls.
-The state-run Broadcasting Service of the Kingdom of Saudi Arabia (BSKSA) is responsible for all broadcasting in the Kingdom.
-The Minister of Culture and Information oversees radio and TV operations.
-Viewers in the country’s eastern region can pick up TV stations from relatively liberal Gulf neighbors.
+Saudi Arabia exercises tight media control, and criticism of the government, the royal family, and religious tenets are not tolerated.
+The state-run Broadcasting Service of Saudi Arabia (BSKSA) is responsible for all broadcasting in Saudi Arabia.
+The Minister of Culture and Information oversees radio and television operations.
+Viewers in the country’s eastern region can receive television channels and signals from relatively liberal Gulf neighbors.
 The government blocks access to websites that it deems offensive.
 Newspapers tend to follow the lead of the state-run news agency on whether or not to publish stories on sensitive subjects.

 The main newspapers include Al-Jazirah, Al-Riyadh, and Okaz.
 English-language dailies include Arab News and the Saudi Gazette.
 Pan-Arab papers, subject to censorship, are available.

-The official language of Saudi Arabia is Arabic, but English is widely used in business and some signs and notices.
+>The official language of Saudi Arabia is Arabic, but English is widely used in business and mass communication such as signs and notices.
 Most road signs are in Arabic, while major highways and streets in major cities display road signs in both Arabic and English.

+Good, modern medical care and medicines are available in several hospitals and health centers in major Saudi cities, but only mediocre medical care may be available in the outlying areas.
+Most Western expatriates in major Saudi cities find in-country medical care adequate for routine care and minor surgery.
+In recent years, however, medical care has evolved in Saudi Arabia, with sophisticated treatments such as open-heart surgery, kidney transplants, and cancer treatment being undertaken.
 Most drugs available in the United States are available in Saudi Arabia.
-Many local hospitals and healthcare companies are vying to partner with American healthcare providers.
-In 2005, for example, the Cleveland Clinic set up a joint venture medical center in Jeddah, the International Medical Center, and worked on several joint initiatives, including e-health, teleconferencing, consultations and continuing education programs.
+Many local hospitals and healthcare companies are interested in partnering with U.S. healthcare providers.
+In 2005, for example, the Cleveland Clinic set up a joint venture medical center in Jeddah, the International Medical Center, and worked on several joint initiatives, including e-health, teleconferencing, consultations, and continuing education programs.
 In 2014, the Johns Hopkins University Hospital, in conjunction with Aramco, started offering health care services for Aramco employees.

 A yellow-fever certificate is required for travelers coming from afflicted countries.
 A meningitis vaccine is recommended before coming to Jeddah and the Western Region, especially during the annual Muslim pilgrimage rituals of Hajj and Umrah.
 There is a risk of malaria throughout the year in most of the southern region and in certain rural areas of the western region, except for Mecca and Medina.
 There are periodic outbreaks of Middle East respiratory syndrome coronavirus (MERS-CoV) in Saudi Arabia.